 In the last few years, slightly different models of advice complexity have been proposed for online problems.
 All these models assume that there is an offline oracle with infinite computational power, which provides the online algorithm with some bits of advice.
 How these bits of advice are given to the algorithm is the source of difference between the models.
-In the first model, presented in [12], an online algorithm poses a series of questions which are answered by the offline oracle in blocks of answers.
+In the first model, presented in [18], an online algorithm poses a series of questions which are answered by the offline oracle in blocks of answers.
 The total size of the answers, measured in the number of bits, defines the advice complexity.
 The problem with this model is that a lot of information can be encoded in the individual length of each block.
-To address this issue, another model is proposed in [13] which assumes that online algorithms receive a fixed number of bits of advice per request.
+To address this issue, another model is proposed in [19] which assumes that online algorithms receive a fixed number of bits of advice (per item).
 We call this model the advice-with-request model.
-This model is studied for problems, such as metrical task systems and k-server, and the results tend to use at least a constant number of bits of advice per request [13,20].
+This model is studied for problems, such as metrical task systems and k-server, and the results tend to use at least a constant number of bits of advice per request [19,30].
 Nevertheless, there are many online problems for which a sublinear and even a constant number of bits of advice in total is sufficient to achieve good competitive ratios.
 However, under the advice-with-request model, the possibility of sending a sublinear number of advice bits to the algorithm is not well defined.
-In [8,7] another model of advice complexity is presented which assumes that the online algorithm has access to an advice tape, written by the offline oracle.
+In [12,11] another model of advice complexity is presented which assumes that the online algorithm has access to an advice tape, written by the offline oracle.
 At any time step, the algorithm may refer to the tape and read any number of advice bits.
 The advice complexity is the number of bits on the tape accessed by the algorithm.
 We refer to this model as advice-on-tape model.
-Since its introduction, the advice-on-tape model has been used to analyze the advice complexity of many online problems including paging [8,17,18], disjoint path allocation [8], job shop scheduling [8,18], k-server [7,20], knapsack [9], various coloring problems [4,15,5,21], set cover [19,6], maximum clique [6], and graph exploration [11].
+Since its introduction, the advice-on-tape model has been used to analyze the advice complexity of many online problems including paging [12,26,29], disjoint path allocation [12], job shop scheduling [12,29], k-server [11,30], knapsack [9], various coloring problems [5,21,7,32], set cover [28,10], maximum clique [10], and graph exploration [17].

 Under the advice-on-tape model, we require a mechanism to infer how many bits of advice the algorithm should read at each time step.
 This could be implicitly derived during the execution of the algorithm or explicitly encoded in the advice string itself.
-For example, we may use a self-delimited encoding as used in [7], in which the value of a non-negative integer X is encoded by writing the value of $\lceil \log(\lceil \log(X + 1) \rceil + 1) \rceil$ in unary (a string of 1's followed by a zero), the value of $\lceil \log(\lceil \log(X + 1) \rceil + 1) \rceil$ in binary.
-These codes respectively require $\lceil \log(\lceil \log(X + 1) \rceil + 1) \rceil + 1$ , $\lceil \log(\lceil \log(X + 1) \rceil + 1) \rceil$ , and $\lceil \log(X + 1) \rceil$ bits.
+For example, we may use a self-delimited encoding as used in [11], in which the value of a non-negative integer X is encoded by writing the value of $\lceil \log(\lceil \log(X+1) \rceil + 1) \rceil$ in unary (a string of 1's followed by a zero), the value of $\lceil \log(X+1) \rceil$ in binary, and the value of X in binary (throughout, we use $\log n$ to denote $\log_2(n)$).
+These codes respectively require $\lceil \log(\lceil \log(X+1) \rceil + 1) \rceil + 1$, $\lceil \log(\lceil \log(X+1) \rceil + 1) \rceil$, and $\lceil \log(X+1) \rceil$ bits.
 Thus, the self-delimited encoding of X requires bits.
 The existence of self-delimited encodings at the beginning of the tape usually adds a lower-order term to the number of advice bits required by an algorithm.